 • Facilitated connections between our Sustainabilty Board and the Sloans Lake Park Foundation around a shared commitment toward the protection of Sloans Lake

-• Pushed on behalf of residents for community code enforcement forum
+• Pushed on behalf of residents for community forums on code enforcement, law enforcement, and more

-• Encouraged a shift to employing non-armed Community Service Officers and a mental health Co-Responder in Edgewater’s law enforcement
+• Encouraged the eventual introduction of non-armed Community Service Officers in Edgewater’s law enforcement

 • Advocated with residents of Depew street for mitigation of Depew’s traffic hazards